Deep Creek Loop Trail – Great Smoky Mountains National Park

 Deep Creek Loop Trail

-One of the things you’ll immediately note as you walk towards the trail is lots of people, especially kids, carrying “tubes”.
-Deep Creek is a very popular tubing area and is the main attraction.
-You can walk a 1/2 mile or so up the trail, and then tube down Deep Creek.
-Many people stay at Deep Creek Campground, and tube to there, walk back, and tube again.
+Deep Creek is a very popular tubing area, and tubing is the main summer attraction.
+You can walk a 1/2 mile or so up the trail and then tube down Deep Creek.
+Many people stay at Deep Creek Campground, and tube to there, walk back up, and tube again.

 Trailhead to Tom Branch Falls

-Heading on up the trail past Tom Branch Falls the trail will continue on the left side of the creek for a while, then cross over on a bridge.
+Heading on up the trail past Tom Branch Falls, the trail will continue on the left side of the creek for a while, then cross over on a bridge.
 This is a great spot to watch people tubing and get some great photos.
-I took a few, but my camera was on the wrong setting and they over exposed :-(.

-Indian Creek Falls is a 45-foot falls, that’s just gorgeous.
-See our Indian Creek Falls Guide for more information.
+Indian Creek Falls is a 45-foot waterfall that's just gorgeous.

 Loop Trail

-Another 3rd of a mile, you’ll come to the junction of Indian Creek and Loop Trail.
-You’ll go left here, and follow loop trail.
-The trail does get a bit steep here as you begin the climb up the mountain.
+After hiking another 1/3rd mile along Indian Creek Trail, you'll come to the junction of Indian Creek and Loop Trail.
+Go left here and follow the loop trail.
+The trail gets steep here as you begin the climb up the mountain.

-As I said, the climb through this portion of the trail is pretty steep, so take lots of breaks and drink water.
-Fortunately, once you’re at the top, it’s all down hill from there.
-At the top, you’ll come to the junction of Loop Trail and Sunkota Ridge Trail.
+At the top of the climb, you'll come to the junction of Loop Trail and Sunkota Ridge Trail.
 Just keep going straight (and down) to stay on the loop trail.

 Juney Whank Falls